 Do you tend to overanalyze and overthink your choices?
-Yes, it’s good to put careful thought into big life decisions – especially if you’re wondering if it’s time to break up.
-But there are things you know that you know, things you aren’t willing to admit, and things you refuse to believe even though the evidence is undeniable.
+It’s important to carefully think about your big life decisions – especially if you’re wondering if it’s time to break up with a boyfriend you love.
+But sometimes you know what you need to do…but you can’t do it because you lack courage or strength.

 - He is emotionally abusive